OK, we all know the drill…

 Thankfully, there are a few totally free ways you can get free gift cards without completing any offer or filling out a survey.

 We all know that social media is growing every day and increasingly becoming a part of our daily lives.
-As such, there are more opportunities to nab cool stuff via social media than ever before, and people are willing to spend a little cash to grow their social media followings.

 Try Swagbucks, the famous rewards program that pays you for watching videos, taking surveys, shopping and more.